 One thing I will say about the PGX is that some people have had issues with the face popping off.
 I haven’t had that issue yet but it’s kind of expected for something under 50 bucks.

-The grip that comes with this putter is a SuperStroke 1.0 Pistol Grip.
+The grip that comes with this putter is a jumbo grip from Wilson.
 It’s actually really nice and is somewhere between a standard and jumbo-sized grip.
 I think the average golfer would benefit a lot from a grip like this because it is bigger.

 Odyssey Stroke Lab

 My favorite face-balanced putter is the Odyssey Stroke Lab Versa.
-The main reason I like it so much is that it’s 90% as good as the Spider but it’s around 100 bucks cheaper.
+The main reason I like it so much is that it’s 90% as good as the Taylormade Spider (probably the most popular putter) but it’s around 100 bucks cheaper.
 That extra $100 wasn’t worth it in my books.

 What I like about this putter is that it comes in a variety of design options and you can pick between a couple of grips.
 Not all the design options are face-balanced but my favorite is the 2-ball fang putter.
 Here are the other face-balanced options: